aditimutagi/Votexto/README.md

 # VoteTextBot

-A text bot that provides election information based on a given zip code.
+A text bot that provides election information based on a given zip code (for now, test with 11050).

 ## Initial setup (MacOS)